Clean Electricity Investment Tax Credits for Tax-Exempt Entities

 • 10% bonus for projects located in an “energy community” (2% if project is > 1 MW and does not satisfy wage/apprenticeship requirements)

-• 10% bonus for projects with minimum domestic content (2% if project is > 1 MW and does not satisfy wage/apprenticeship requirements)
+• 10% bonus for projects with minimum domestic content (2% if project is > 1 MW and does not satisfy wage/apprenticeship requirements) (domestic content rules are explained in this IRS notice, this updated notice, and this July 2024 webinar)

 • Low-income credits (application required): 10% bonus for projects < 5 MW located in a low-income community or on Federally-recognized Tribal land OR 20% bonus for projects < 5 MW that are part of a qualified low-income residential project or otherwise provide financial benefit to low-income people.